TexteaInc/LlaMasterKey/README.md

 * [x] HuggingFace Inference API (free tier)
 * [ ] HuggingFace EndPoint API
 * [ ] Anthropic
 * [ ] Perplexity
 * [ ] Google Vertex AI
 * [x] [Vectara AI](https://vectara.com/)
+* [x] Perplexity AI

 Currently, authentication with the LlaMaKey server is not enabled.
 All users share the master key `LlaMaKey`.
 If you want to see it, please [upvote here](https://github.com/TexteaInc/LlaMasterKey/issues/6).

 ## How LlaMaKey works

 As a proxy, LlaMaKey takes advantage of a feature in the Python SDK of most cloud LLM/GenAI APIs that they allow setting the base URL and API keys/tokens to and with which a request is sent and authenticated ([OpenAI's](https://github.com/openai/openai-python/blob/d231d1fa783967c1d3a1db3ba1b52647fff148ac/src/openai/_client.py#L95-L108), [Cohere's](https://github.com/cohere-ai/cohere-python/blob/6e035811ecbf33744a5618946371e0e548eb2e73/cohere/client.py#L86-L87)).
 The base URL and API key can be set easily via environment variables.
 So a client just needs to set such environment variables (or manually configure in their code) and then call the APIs as usual -- see [how simple and easy](#the-client-end).
 LlaMaKey will receive the request, authenticate the user (if authentication is enabled), and then forward the request to the corresponding actual cloud API with an actual API key (set by the administrator when starting a LlaMaKey server).
 The response will be passed back to the client after the LlaMaKey server hears back from a cloud API.